 Is a 2.5 GPA a Non-Starter for MBA Admission?
 How To Overcome a Low GPA

-Though MBA programs often emphasize the “programmatic” nature of the degree (the internships, seminars, experiential learning opportunities, conferences, trips, and networking), an MBA is still a master’s level degree with master’s level classes.
+MBA programs often highlight internships, networking, and experiential learning.
+However, an MBA remains a rigorous academic degree with demanding coursework.
 The coursework demands that you can study, apply theories to cases, write essays, and pass tests.

-The time-honored way for the admissions committees to assess your skills in this area is by looking at the combination of your GMAT score and your GPA.
-So, what can you do if have a low GPA – one that is not at or above the average for your target schools?
+Admissions committees assess your academic ability using your GMAT score and GPA.
+What can you do if your GPA falls below your target schools’ averages?
 The key is to focus on two things: 1) explaining and 2) overcoming.

 Explaining a Low GPA